-Evercreech is a 1km, grade 2 hike located in the Evercreech Forest Reserve, Tasmania.
-The hike should take around 45 mins to complete.
+Evercreech is a 1km, grade 2 hike in Evercreech Forest Reserve, Tasmania.
+This hike typically takes 45 minutes to complete.

 The magnificent white gums of Evercreech are amongst the tallest trees of their type in Australia.
 Interpretation signs tell visitors the story of these majestic trees.
 An excellent reserve for a family picnic gathering.